TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 reliable environment to run tests and also remove the need to manage niche dependencies on your local environment for tests such as "execute functional test "X" using MSSQL with xdebug".

-Git, docker and docker-compose are all required.
+`Git`:pn:, `Docker`:pn: and `Docker Compose`:pn: are all required.
 For standalone test execution, a local installation of PHP is not required.
-You can even `composer install` a Core by calling `Build/Scripts/runTests.sh -s composerInstall` in a container.
+You can even `composer install` a `Core`:pn: by calling `Build/Scripts/runTests.sh -s composerInstall` in a container.

-If you're using a Mac, install or update Docker to the most recent version using the packaging system of your choice.
+If you're using a `macOS`:pn:, install or update `Docker`:pn: to the most recent version using the packaging system of your choice.

-If you are using Ubuntu Linux 18.04 or higher, everything should be ok after calling `sudo apt-get install git docker docker-compose` once.
-For other Linux distributions including older releases of Ubuntu, users should have a look at the Docker homepage to see how to update to a recent version.
+If you are using Ubuntu `Linux`:pn: 18.04 or higher, everything should be ok after calling `sudo apt-get install git docker docker-compose` once.
+For other `Linux`:pn: distributions including older releases of Ubuntu, users should have a look at the `Docker`:pn: homepage to see how to update to a recent version.
 It usually involves adding some other package repository and updating / installing using it.
 Make sure your local user is a member of the `docker` group, else the script will fail with something like `/var/run/docker.sock: connect: permission denied`.

-Windows can rely on WSL to have a decent docker version, too.
+`Windows`:pn: can rely on WSL to have a decent `Docker`:pn: version, too.

 Quick start
 ===========

-From now on, it is assumed that git, docker and docker-compose are available with the most up-to-date release running on the host system.
-Executing the basic Core unit test suite boils down to:
+From now on, it is assumed that `Git`:pn:, `Docker`:pn: and `Docker Compose`:pn: are available with the most up-to-date release running on the host system.
+Executing the basic `Core`:pn: unit test suite boils down to:

 .. code-block:: shell